durgaprsd04/code_learn/README.md

-# Having a list of items to keep track of ideas
+# Having a list of items to keep track of changes done
 ## Design patterns
+a)Creational
+b)Behavioural
+c)Structural
 ### C# language specific
 	a)I/O operations
 	b)File operations